-One of the most lethal aspect of our nurture and upbringing as Nigerians is pretense.
-Many of us are raised to act and form and behave outside of the truth, the realities and how things actually are.
+One of the most lethal aspect of our nurture and upbringing as Nigerians is presence.
+Many of us are raised to act, form and behave outside of the truth; the realities and how things actually are.

 As natural humans – sensitive to gossip, slander, mockery and ridicule, we are unwilling to let people know the truth about our lives and situation.
 We fear they will speak ill of us, embarrass us, disgrace us and treat us with disdain once they know our so-called negative secrets.
 This is the reason many of us pretend to be something we are not or cover up a lot of issues in our lives.

 Perhaps a consequence of nurture, where many of us are raised to be fearful, suspicious and pretentious, we’ve carried the habit of pretending into our future, affecting many spheres of our lives subsequently.
 Pretending hence has become a natural part of many of us as independent adults.